Kinga Fabó

 Kinga Fabó, (1 November 1953 - 4 March 2021) was a Hungarian poet, linguist and essayist.

 Brief biography

-From 1972 to 1977 Kinga Fabó studied English at School of English and American Studies of the Faculty of Humanities of the Eötvös Loránd University.
+From 1972 to 1977, Kinga Fabó studied English at School of English and American Studies of the Faculty of Humanities of the Eötvös Loránd University.
 From 1978 to 1980 she was an associate professor of historical linguistics at that same university, and from 1981 to 1986 an associate professor of linguistics at Magyar Tudományos Akadémia (Hungarian Academy of Sciences).
 She has worked as a writer and poet, and has researched philosophy of language and critical approaches to literature.
 Some of her poems have been translated to English, Esperanto and other languages.
+She died at the age of 68 on 4 March 2021.